-The TA for this course is Lucas Palmer (Ipalmer@psych.ubc.ca).
-Lucas (pronouns he, him) is a MA2 student in the Cognitive Science area, working in the Centre for Gambling Research and supervised by Dr Clark.
-His graduate research is looking at the design features of gambling games, and how the gambling research field approaches replication.
-Lucas will hold online office hours over Zoom this term, on Thursdays 2-3pm.
+The TA for this course is Raymond Wu (rwu@psych.ubc.ca).
+Raymond (pronouns he, him) is a PhD1 student in the Cognitive Science area, working in the Centre for Gambling Research and supervised by Dr Clark.
+His graduate research uses large-scale survey, behavioural, and physiological data to gain insights into decision-making, digital technology use, and addiction.
+Raymond will hold his office hours by appointment, either in person (Audain 4045 or Kenny 3512) or over Zoom.